Details on how to set up a comparative test in Google Ad Manager to measure the success of your Permutive first-party audiences.

 4. Set up the admin criteria for the line item (Name, Line item type, Expected creatives etc)

-5. When you reach the 'Ad targeting' section, select 'Customised targeting' > 'Select' > permutive is any of [testing first-party segment].
-At this point, you can either search for the Permutive segment code or the segment name.
+5. When you reach the 'Ad targeting' section, select 'Customised targeting' > 'Select' > permutive is any of [testing first-party cohort].
+At this point, you can either search for the Permutive cohort code or the cohort name.

 6. Define other targeting criteria (eg. Geography, Device etc) and hit 'Save'